 If a lex source file is seen, then your configure.ac must define the variable LEX.
-You can use AC_PROG_LEX to do this (see Section "Particular Program Checks" in The Autoconf Manual), but using AM_PROG_LEX macro (see Section 6.4 [Macros], page 41) is recommended.
+You can use AC_PROG_LEX to do this (see Section "Particular Program Checks" in The Autoconf Manual), but using AM_PROG_LEX macro (see Section 6.4 [Macros], page 44) is recommended.

-When lex is invoked, it is passed LFLAGS and AM_LFLAGS.
-The former is a user variable and the latter is intended for the Makefile.am author.
+When lex is invoked, it is passed AM_LFLAGS and LFLAGS.
+The latter is a user variable and the former is intended for the Makefile.am author.

-When AM_MAINTAINER_MODE (see Section 27.2 [maintainer-mode], page 115) is used, the rebuild rule for distributed Yacc and Lex sources are only used when maintainer-mode is enabled, or when the files have been erased.
+When AM_MAINTAINER_MODE (see Section 28.2 [maintainer-mode], page 129) is used, the rebuild rule for distributed Yacc and Lex sources are only used when maintainer-mode is enabled, or when the files have been erased.

-When lex or yacc sources are used, automake -i automatically installs an auxiliary program called ylwrap in your package (see Section 3.6 [Auxiliary Programs], page 21).
+When lex or yacc sources are used, automake -i automatically installs an auxiliary program called ylwrap in your package (see Section 3.7 [Auxiliary Programs], page 23).
 This program is used by the build rules to rename the output of these tools, and makes it possible to include multiple yacc (or lex) source files in a single directory.
 (This is necessary because yacc's output file name is fixed, and a parallel make could conceivably invoke more than one instance of yacc simultaneously.)